punchplatform/kooker/README.md

 ## Punch operator

-In the sample kpack.yaml files you will see a punch Kubernetes operator.
+In the sample kpack.hub.yaml and kpack.punch.yaml files you will see a punch Kubernetes operator.
 This operator is in charge of executing applications.
-The advantage of K8 operators it to benefit from a REST api to submit apps.
-In turn the punch team designed a UIs.
+The advantage of K8 operators it to benefit from a REST api, web hooks and many other high level means to manage your applications through (so-called) Custom Resource Definition files.
+That makes it way easier to manage yoru application than producing a helm chart for each.

-It is used by various projects and maybe of interest to you.
-You can also design a simple kpack.yaml file without any of these if you prefer working on your own K8 application.
+## Punch Board

+In addition a punch board application exposes a UI to interact with the platform, and provides also a lightweight reverse proxy that act as a Policy Enforcment Point.
+Together the punch board lets you deploy secured applications yet benefit from a UI and powerful APIs instead of struggling with terminal commands.

 ## Networking Architecture